Portland Aquarium (art installation): History

 Bennett and his business partner Teddy Albertson had been searching for a permanent space in downtown Portland since before the COVID-19 pandemic.
 The duo had also collaborated on other pop-up installations including Dinolandia (2022).
-The Portland Business Journal said the studio's move was "part of the latest wave of office tenants committing to downtown Portland and efforts to revitalize the area".
+The Portland Business Journal said the studio's move was an effort to revitalize downtown Portland.
 Bennett had completed approximately 50 artworks for the first exhibit at the new location by March 2025.
 He planned to reveal the project's theme in April and open to the public in June.
 Portland Aquarium opened on June 6, 2025, in a space that had been vacant for approximately five years.
 Previously, Bennett had installed A, B, Sea, an art exhibit featuring marine life, outside his home in 2021.
 A, B, Sea sought to teach children about the alphabet and the ocean during the pandemic.
 It was attended by approximately 1,000 people and inspired Bennett to install art in public spaces.